adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP16CERT1
 Certificate of less than one academic year in Foreign Languages, Literatures, And Linguistics.
-Cert. less than one academic yr in Foreign Languages, Literatures, & Linguistics.
+Cert. <1 academic yr in Foreign Languages, Literatures, & Linguistics.

 CIP16CERT2
 Certificate of at least one but less than two academic years in Foreign Languages, Literatures, And Linguistics.
-Cert. at least one but less than two academicyrs in Foreign Languages, Literatures, & Linguistics.
+Cert. >1<2 academicyrs in Foreign Languages, Literatures, & Linguistics.

 CIP16ASSOC
 Associate degree in Foreign Languages, Literatures, And Linguistics.
 Assoc. deg. in Foreign Languages, Literatures, & Linguistics.

 CIP16CERT4
-Award of more than two but less than four academic years in Foreign Languages, Literatures, And Linguistics.
+Award of at least two but less than four academic years in Foreign Languages, Literatures, And Linguistics.
-Award more than two but less than four academicyrs in Foreign Languages, Literatures, & Linguistics.
+Award >2<4 academicyrs in Foreign Languages, Literatures, & Linguistics.

 CIP16BACHL
 Bachelor's degree in Foreign Languages, Literatures, And Linguistics.